British Columbia Weather in July: What to Expect During Your Summer Vacation

 High Altitude Areas

-If you’re planning on hiking in the mountainous areas, like Whistler or the Canadian Rockies, prepare for cooler temperatures.
+If you’re planning on hiking in the mountainous areas, like Whistler or the Canadian Rockies, prepare for cooler temperatures than the typical July temperatures seen in other parts of the region.
 Even in the summer months, temperatures can range from 12°C (54°F) to 18°C (64°F) during the day and drop to an average of 4°C (39°F) at night.

 Top Tourist Attractions in British Columbia in July